 This monument represents one of the oldest structures on the planet.
 It originally formed from sandstone between 1.7 – 2.0 billion years ago.
 This sits on an enormous base principally comprised of granite and gneiss, a type of rock formed under extreme heat and pressure.

 That base itself once had a covering consisting of a mixture of several elements, including clay.
 This, however, became exposed due to erosion over the past 180 million years.
 These same processes also created the many caves and quartz deposits within it.

-The amount of life atop Mount Roraima remains severely limited due to the environment.
-Much of what lives there appears to be unique to the plateau – for example, several varieties of pitcher plant that exist nowhere else.
-Algae, however, exist in relative abundance, due to the almost daily rainfall.
+The life atop Mount Roraima is severely limited due to the environment.
+Much of what lives there appears to be unique to the plateau.
+This includes several varieties of pitcher plant that exist nowhere else.
+Algae exist in abundance, due to the almost daily rainfall.

 Most vegetation consists principally of small, bristly plants.
 There also exists one endemic species of toad found nowhere else on earth.
 This species remains under protection, but appears to be often endangered by curious hikers exploring the amazing location.